 For this specific point, you should look at the laws that apply in your country.
 In Europe, these laws do not have the same name but have the same effect.

 To promotional offers (lotteries, conditional sales, unfair, i.e. misleading or aggressive commercial practices, etc.) ) ;

 To distance selling (obligation to provide information to the consumer, right of withdrawal, delivery time or period of performance of the service, the automatic liability of the online merchant, etc.).

 Determination of the roles and responsibilities of each person, prior formalities to be carried out with the CNIL.
 Definition of the purpose of the processing and the data processed, storage period, place where the data will be stored.
 As well as compulsory information to be included on the website, etc.

-In particular canvassing by e-mail subject to “opt-in” of e-mail addresses.
+In particular canvassing by e-mail is subject to “opt-in” of e-mail addresses.
 Indeed, canvassing by e-mail is in principle prohibited.
 If the recipient of this canvassing has not previously expressed his consent.
-By a free, specific and informed expression of will.
+By a free, specific, and informed expression of will.
 These aspects must therefore be contractually regulated.

 Carefully study the contract

 Beyond the guarantees of legal compliance, a merchant who intends to outsource his e-commerce activity will have to carefully study the contract proposed by the service provider.
 Or propose one to him in order to manage all the delegated aspects.